largehappygroup/resting_state_connectivity/README.md

 # resting_state_connectivity
-Analyzing resting state fMRI data to study coding behavior
+Analyzing resting state fMRI data to study coding behavior.
+This code is generally disorganized, but the 'better_replication_package' folder contains the analysis scripts and some sample data to analyze.

 File naming: